monetha/verifiable-data-layer/README.md

 - A person owns items;
 - People are working for a company or service provider.

 Information is stored in a public or private manner on behalf of Facts Providers.
-The Passport Owner grants access per each data point stored on the Passport and Passport's logic defines possible behaviour and state transition.
+The Passport Owner grants access per each data point stored in the Passport, and the Passport's logic defines possible behavior and state transition.

 **Facts Provider**